Adpushup Review: Can You Control Your Ads & Increase Revenue?

 Will Adpushup change my site layout?

-No. AdPushup just tests different ad options (size, location, network, etc.).
-They don’t take control of your site and won’t change your site layout unless you change the site layout.
+No. AdPushup just tests different ad options (size, location, network, etc.) with their innovative ad formats.
+They don't take control of your site and won't change your site layout unless you change the site layout.

 You have 100% control over everything that AdPushup does.